 Limiting Access to Care for Seniors

-The COVID-19 pandemic has stretched long term caregivers and resources thin.
-Staffing shortages and a lack of government funding is making it hard for nursing homes and assisted living communities to keep their doors open.
+The COVID-19 pandemic has spurred a labor and economic crisis in long term care.
+Workforce shortages, inflation, and a lack of government funding are making it hard for nursing homes and assisted living communities to keep their doors open.

-Without government assistance, more facilities may have to close, threatening access to care for hundreds of thousands of vulnerable seniors and individuals with disabilities.
+The federal staffing mandate will force more nursing homes to close, putting hundreds of thousands of vulnerable seniors and individuals with disabilities at risk.

 The Numbers